infrasonar/docs/docs/documentation/application/modes.md

 Modes can be set on container level.
 Effectively changing the mode for all assets in the container.

-Changing the mode on a container can be done using our a :material-clock-outline: schedular or in the :fontawesome-solid-folder-tree: container view.
+Changing the mode on a container can be done using our a [:material-clock-outline: schedular](schedule.md) or in the :fontawesome-solid-folder-tree: container view.

 ### Asset

-Changing the mode on an asset can be done in the asset configuration.
+Changing the mode on an asset can be done while editing :material-pencil: an asset or [:material-clock-outline: scheduled](schedule.md)

 ### API